*The article was updated on October 6, 2020 to reflect changes that came into force through regulations on October 1, 2020.

 The creation of this new register follows B.C.’s commitments under the federal/provincial Agreement to Strengthen Beneficial Ownership Transparency to combat money laundering, terrorist financing, tax evasion and other criminal activities.

 The new B.C. regulations relating to the transparency register were approved and ordered by the Lieutenant Governor in Council on October 24, 2019.
 These regulations provide guidance regarding the interpretation of what constitutes control, indirect control, and chain of intermediaries.

 Whether or not an individual has control over a company, will be determined in accordance with the following rules:

 - Corporation: a person has control if they have the right to elect or appoint a majority of the directors of the corporation;

-- Partnership: a person has control if they are a partner;
+- Partnership: a person has control if they are:

 - Agent: a person has control if they are the principal of the agent.